anaray23/ChannelSpecific_PrototypeNetwork/README.md

 # Channel-specific Prototype Network

-Intrinsically explainable neural network method using channel specific prototypes.
+Intrinsically explainable neural networks using channel specific prototypes.
 Code accompanient for Narayanan A and Bergen KJ, Prototype-based Explainable Neural Networks with Channel-specific Reasoning for Geospatial Learning Tasks. (submitted, 2026)

-## Getting Started

 ### Create a Python environment